MicrosoftDocs/memdocs/memdocs/intune/remote-actions/pause-config-refresh.md

 #ROBOTS:
 #audience:
-#customerIntent:As an IT admin, I want to pause ConfigRefresh so that I can make changes or run remediation on a device for troubleshooting or maintenance.
+#customerIntent: As an IT admin, I want to pause ConfigRefresh so that I can make changes or run remediation on a device for troubleshooting or maintenance.
 ms.reviewer: Mike Danoski
 ms.suite: ems
 search.appverid: MET150